 Less momentous changes include a new temporary job for me, which have left me struggling to fit in any exercise around it (hence the new swimming class.
 If there’s something scheduled in on a weekly basis I’m more likely to make it.)
 I spend all day sitting down talking, so not terribly active.
 I’m going to have to motivate myself to exercise in the evenings now when I get home.
 You know, the time when I then need to get dinner ready (our teenage son has very long, very hollow legs), tidy up, pop to the shops, sort the cats out – all that kind of stuff.

 It’s been a while since I’ve been in this situation, so I’d welcome any top tips on how to fit everything in whilst still managing to have a lie-in at the weekend.
 Suggestions please!

 I am a triathlete!
 No, really I am, I completed Portishead Sprint Triathlon this morning and am still all in one piece (and still wearing my medal, truth be told).
 After training for my first Tri earlier this year but then having to miss it through illness I knew this was an itch that was going to have to be scratched.
 I needed to justify having the bike and 18 months of swimming lessons apart from anything else.

 Rather than take you through a blow by blow account of the day I’ll give you some lessons as learnt by a first time triathlete.

 Triathlon needs serious amounts of stuff.
-As I was getting everything together last night I commented that it was like packing for a fortnight away.
+As I was getting everything together the night before I commented that it was like packing for a fortnight away.

 Once you arrive at the race venue, all this stuff has to be sorted out and put in your transition area.
 Not just put, but laid out in the precise order you’ll need it, cycle stuff separate from running stuff, bike correctly racked (i.e. hanging precariously), helmet ready to put on BEFORE YOU EVEN TOUCH YOUR BIKE.